moleque-profano/victor-meireles/Calculadora(CLI)/ReadMe.txt

 if you wanna edit the source code.
-So you open the java file on text edit;
+So you open the java file on text editor;
 But you need have a java compiler on computer.